Our Top 2019 Indigenous Reads

-Summer is the perfect time for getting caught up on that stack of books you have been dying to get into.
-Whether you prefer a good thriller or romance, we have an incredible list of must-reads for your sunny summer days.
+It is a perfect time of year for getting caught up on that stack of books you have been dying to get into.
+Whether you prefer a good thriller or romance, we have an incredible list of must-reads for days and nights.
 Better yet, each of these books is authored by an Indigenous author and opens up an opportunity for you to learn about the diversity of Indigenous literature out there!

 Be sure to visit our Facebook Page after and share what you thought about these! #indigenousreads